datahub-project/datahub/docs/how/delete-metadata.md

 :::info

 Deleting metadata using DataHub's CLI is a simple, systems-level action.
 If you attempt to delete an entity with children, such as a container, it will not delete those children.
 Instead, you will need to delete each child by URN in addition to deleting the parent.

-As of datahub v0.10.2.3, hard deleting tags, glossary terms, and users will also remove references to those entities across the metadata graph.

 :::